eic/epic-analysis/tutorial/README.md

 # Tutorials

-Here is a collection of tutoial macros.
-If you are learning this software, it is recommended to go through these tutorials in order given below.
+Here is a collection of tutorial macros.
+If you are learning this software, it is recommended to go through these tutorials in the numerical order given below.

 - **Note**: execute macros from the `sidis-eic` top directory, not from this tutorial directory, e.g., `root -b -q tutorial/analysis_template.C`

+## Generate or Obtain Simulation Output Trees

-- you need to generate or obtain ROOT files, from fast or full simulation
+To run tutorials, you need to generate or obtain ROOT files, from fast or full simulation
 - the `datarec/` directory is provided for storage of these files, but is not required to use
-  - if you are running in the Singularity container, there are sample Delphes output files in `/data`
-    - the easiest way to run the tutorial macros is to make symbolic links with `ln -sv /data/*.root datarec/`
-    - alternatively, pass the file names as parameters when running the macros
-    - sample files are not up-to-date, and serve as examples only
-  - if you want to generate your own, run Pythia8 to produce a `hepmc` file, then run Delphes
+- the following sub-sections describe how to obtain these files from the common storage area
+  - this requires access to S3, the common storage area
+  - environment variables `$S3_ACCESS_KEY` and `$S3_SECRET_KEY` must contain
+    the login and password; follow [s3tools documentation](../s3tools/README.md) for guidance

+### Fast Simulation
+- run `tutorial/makeSampleDelphesFiles.sh` to download HEPMC files from S3,
+  and run them through Delphes
+  - edit the settings in this script, such as beam energy
+  - change the maximum number of files to process, to limit disk space consumption

+### Full Simulation
+- full simulation files are streamed from S3 using `tutorial/s3files.config`

+## Introductory Notes

+### Switching between Fast and Full Simulations
-- many of these examples focus on fast simulations
-  - to switch between fast and full simulations, change the Analysis class in the macro
+- many of these examples focus on fast simulations; to switch between fast and full simulations, change the Analysis class in the macro:
   - `AnalysisDelphes` is used for fast simulation
   - `AnalysisDD4hep` is used for full simulation
-    - some extra settings and features differ between the two
+- note: some extra settings and features differ between these

+### Input File Lists (Config Files)
+- in the analysis macros, the input files are specified by a list, a "config file", with the additional columns
+  - see [documentation here](../s3tools/README.md) for the formatting of these files, as well as scripts to help generate them
+  - for example, this file allows one to combine different Q2 regions together using relative weights

+# Tutorials:

-- all tutorial examples have two macros:
+Each of these examples has two macros:
   - analysis macro, to run an `Analysis` class, which will analyze simulated data in an event loop, and generate a variety of output data structures